fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 <p style="text-align: justify;">You can repeat all the steps to create the objects in a cluster without the namespace and see the results in minikube.</p>

 <p style="text-align: justify;">Also, you can try with this application: <a href="https://github.com/neilpricetw/kubernetes-security-nodejs-mysql">kubernetes-security-nodejs-mysql</a>.
-It has example of insecure and secury application with the best practices.</p>
+It has example of insecure and secure application with the best practices.</p>

 <h3>Step 5 - Extra practice</h3>

 {% highlight ruby %}
 // 1.
 Deploy + service
-// Let's create a deployment with the tier:frontend and then a nodePort service
 $ k create deployment test-webapp --image=nginx --replicas=3

 $ k expose deployment test-webapp --name test-webapp-service --type NodePort --port 80 --dry-run=client -oyaml > service-webapp.yaml